Wedrix/watchtower/README.md

 ## Pagination

+### Collection Pagination

 By default, the complete result-set for a collection relation is returned.
-To enable pagination for a particular relation, all you have to do is pass the `queryParams` argument to the corresponding field in the document.
+To enable pagination for a particular collection relation, all you have to do is pass the `queryParams` argument to the corresponding field in the document.
 For example:

 ```graphql
 type Query {